S-A-Kalam/Algorithms/README.md

 # Data-Structures
-Quick look at data structures and algorithms with C++
+Quick look at data structures and algorithms with Python.